Roblox/creator-docs/content/en-us/ui/on-screen-containers.md

 ## PlayerGui

-The `Class.PlayerGui` is a container for on-screen UI objects for a specific `Class.Player`.
+`Class.PlayerGui` is a container for on-screen UI objects for a specific `Class.Player`.
 When a user first joins an experience, the `Class.PlayerGui` automatically inserts into their `Class.Player` object within the `Class.Players` service.
-Then, when the user's avatar spawns for the first time, the [`Class.StarterGui`](#startergui) service clones all of its contents into the `Class.PlayerGui` container.
+Then, when the user's avatar spawns for the first time, the `Class.StarterGui` service clones all of its contents into the `Class.PlayerGui` container.

 ## ScreenGui